codahale/lockstitch/design.md

   GHASH), Rocca-S is a single, integrated algorithm.
 As a result, Lockstitch's implementation (including both `x86_64` and `aarch64` vectorization) is less than 400 lines of clear, readable code.
-* **Fully Sequential**: Every input to Rocca-S -- key, nonce, authenticated data, message -- alters its state and changes the next block of output.
+* **Fully Sequential**: Every input to Rocca-S -- key, nonce, associated data, message -- alters its state and changes the next block of output.
 This allows Rocca-S to be used as a stream cipher and a PRF in addition to an AEAD.
-* **Compactly Committing**: Rocca-S is a compactly committing authenticated cipher, meaning the final authentication tag serves as a cryptographic commitment for all inputs: key, nonce, authenticated data, and message.
+* **Compactly Committing**: Rocca-S is a compactly committing authenticated cipher, meaning the final authentication tag serves as a cryptographic commitment for all inputs: key, nonce, associated data, and message.
 * **Large Keys, Nonces, Tags, and State**: Rocca-S supports 256-bit keys, 128-bit nonces, 256-bit tags, and has a large internal state.
 This provides a high margin of security for using multiple, derived keys and large inputs.